 Visit our Membership page for more information.

 Look at a map of Nova Scotia and you will see we are almost entirely surrounded by water.
-Only the narrow strip of the Isthmus of Chignecto connects us, umbilic-like to the larger portion of our country.
-We are literally on the edge of the sea.
-The interior of the province is dotted and criss-crossed with thousands of lakes and streams, rivers and inlets.
-Nova Scotia is a place that water has shaped and defined.
+Only the narrow strip of the Isthmus of Chignecto connects us, to the larger portion of our country.
+We are literally on the edge of the ocean.
+Thousands of lakes and streams, rivers and inlets dot and crisscross the interior of the province.
+Water has shaped and continues to define Nova Scotia.

-We only need look across the Acadian dykelands, to the rising majesty of Cape Blomidon, where Glooscap, the legendary hero of the Mi’kmaq lived, and beyond to the ocean to see what they saw; a place of surpassing beauty, changing throughout the seasons from frozen landscape to pastoral wonderland.
+One need only look across the Acadian dykelands to the rising majesty of Cape Blomidon, where Glooscap, the legendary hero of the Mi’kmaq lived, and beyond to the ocean to see what they, Mi’kmaq and First Nations, saw as long as ten thousand years ago … a place of outstanding beauty, changing throughout the seasons from frozen landscape to pastoral wonderland.
 Blomidon forms the easternmost end of the North Mountain, an ancient 160-kilometre range that protects the Annapolis Valley from the cold, wind and fog of the mighty Bay of Fundy and helps to create an ideal agricultural environment.
 The cliffs and weather-beaten crags of the Bay of Fundy shoreline are fronted by rocky beaches, seaweed strewn and wild.
 The tides beat in and out, an incredible disparity from high to low.
 We are blessed to live in such a place, where the landscape is infused and enriched by history, nature and the deep roots of our ancestors.

-For more information about the Deep Roots Music Cooperative, events or the festival, please contact us.
+For more information about the Deep Roots Music Cooperative, events or the annual festival, please contact us.